-10.6.3 Industrial Sites/Campus Employment Centers
+Industrial Sites/Campus Employment Centers

-Long Term: Provide either bicycle lockers or locked compounds within the parking lots or the buildings.
-Compounds should be monitored by security.
-In addition, allowing employees to bring their bicycles into their own buildings is effective long-term parking.
+Class 1-The Class I parking should consist of either bicycle lockers or locked compounds within the parking lots or the buildings.
+In addition, allowing employees to bring their bicycles into their own buildings is effective Class I parking.

-Short Term: Bicycle racks located near all building entrances should be provided for visitors as well as employees who travel to various buildings within the worksite/campus during the workday.
+Class 2-Bicycle racks located near all building entrances should be provided for visitors as well as employees who travel to various buildings within the worksite/campus during the work day.

-10.6.4 Stand Alone Commercial Sites
+Stand Alone Commercial Sites

-Long Term: Long-term parking should be provided for the employees of the businesses as recommended in Table 10-3.
+Class 1-Class I parking should be provided for the employees of the businesses as recommended in Table 10-3.

-Short Term: Racks near the building entrances should be provided at each stand-alone business.
-Land uses such as grocery stores where bulky purchases are made should provide a minimum of two parking spaces large enough to accommodate bicycles with trailers and spaced farther apart (see Figure 10-4).
-If the grocery store or shopping center uses geofencing for shopping carts, bicycle parking must be provided within the geofenced area.
+Class 2-Racks near the building entrances should be provided at each stand-alone business.
+Land-uses such as grocery stores where bulky purchases are made should provide a minimum of two stalls large enough to accommodate bicycles with trailers.
+The quantity should comply with Table 10-3.

-10.6.5 Schools and Colleges
+Schools and Colleges